kevinjmann/view-addon-study/README.md

 The `viewWE` folder has all of the VIEW-Addon code.

-The `viewWE-test` folder contains tests designed for the VIEW-Addon code to maintain the addon easier.
+The `viewWE-test` folder contains tests designed for the VIEW-Addon to make the maintenance easier.